Ben's Engineering Blog

 Future

 One improvement that would improve page response times is streaming the document to the client.
-Currently the server rendered page is only sent to the client once the whole server response has been built.
-Using streaming, the client here would get the header to render in before the backend has even hit the HN api.
+Currently, the server-rendered page is only sent to the client once the whole server response has been built.
+Using streaming, the client here would get the header to render in before the backend has even hit the HN API.
 With each backend request the response could be immediately sent to the client to be rendered in.
 This would also work really well with the JIT hydration.

 With the addition of Rust to the target outputs for Prism it proves that there is the ability to construct SSR functions for other languages.
-The addition took less than 2 weeks to implement and a lot of that was opening up the pipeline to be less language oriented (and a lot of wrangling with Rust’s memory safety model).
-There is a opportunity to add support for more languages if this is a beneficial feature but I think the Rust implementation needs to be scrutinized and tightened up before that happens.
+The addition took less than 2 weeks to implement and a lot of that was opening up the pipeline to be less language-oriented (and a lot of wrangling with Rust's memory safety model).
+There is an opportunity to add support for more languages if this is a beneficial feature but I think the Rust implementation needs to be scrutinized and tightened up before that happens.

-For now you can clone the clone and try it out here: kaleidawave/hackernews-prism.
+For now, you can clone the clone and try it out here: kaleidawave/hackernews-prism.

-For a JS based isomorphic site there is kaleidawave/prism-ssr-demo and can be run on replit.
+For a JS-based isomorphic site, there is kaleidawave/prism-ssr-demo and can be run on replit.